OpenCAXPlus/OpenCAXPlus/docs/dev/build_system.md

 Following are the available targets in our build system and their purposes.

-- `OCP::Interface`, an interface library target for all header files in the Framework/interface folder.
+- `OCP::Interface`, an interface library target for all header files in the framework/interface folder.
 - lifecycle targets, here we use the BasicConsole as an example
     - `${USER_PROGRAM}`, user defined name for the final executable target,
-- Toolkit targets, here we use the faspsolver library as an example
+- toolkit targets, here we use the faspsolver library as an example
     - `OCP::external_faspsolver`, an imported interface library that links to the external library.
     - `OCP::toolkit_faspsolver`, a library target that contains source code for wrappers of the external library, it also links to the OCP::external_faspsolver target.
 - Cli target: `cli` ALL target that build the golang cli tool.